 Presentation is everything.
 From the moment you meet the clients for the first time, be it in person or via Skype, present yourself in a professional manner and be confident in your abilities.
 This might come more naturally for some than others, but besides your portfolio, your personality is what will separate you apart from other photographers.

 That said, don’t come across as arrogant.
 No one likes a know-it-all or show-off.
 Be prepared and professional, but hold yourself short of bragging and putting down other photographers.
-It’s a fine line to walk, but always an important one.
+Back up your confidence with genuine knowledge, experience, and a rich portfolio of creative work.

 Bonus tip: Have fun, relax

 Above all, have fun when shooting.
 Photographing weddings can be stressful, so soak up every ounce of fun you can.
-Laugh with the bridal party, make sure to sneak in a quick dinner during the reception, and don’t be afraid to be a part of the fun.
+Laugh with the bridal party, make sure to sneak in a quick dinner during the reception (it’s a good idea to clarify this with the clients ahead of time), and don’t be afraid to be a part of the fun.
 In fact, some of your best shots will likely come from getting in the middle of it all.